Baked Spaghetti for a Crowd — No Boiling the Noodles, Perfect Every Time

 What do you serve with baked spaghetti for a crowd?

 Garlic bread and a simple green salad are the classics for a reason.
-I usually grab a loaf of Pepperidge Farm Texas Toast Garlic Bread (Shop on Amazon) because it takes five minutes and the whole crowd loves it.
+I usually grab a loaf of Pepperidge Farm Texas Toast Garlic Bread because it takes five minutes and the whole crowd loves it.
 A big Cucumber Tomato Salad on the side rounds out the meal perfectly.

 🛒 Complete Shopping List